Enterprise AI RFP Blueprint for Australian Organisations

 - Workspace controls (admin visibility, usage policies, output restrictions)

-Each capability pillar should reference the specific use case it supports.
+Each capability pillar typically references the specific use case it supports.
 This prevents vendors from claiming broad capability without demonstrating fit to operational need.

 Section 3: Non-Functional Gating Requirements (Pass/Fail)